kamshory/OTP-Pi/README.md

 ### Scenario 2 - App Server Can't Access OTP-Pi

-In this scenario, the App Server may send the OTP to RabbitMQ Server, Mosquitto Server or WSMessageBroker.
+In this scenario, the App Server may send the OTP to RabbitMQ Server, Redis Server, Mosquitto Server or WSMessageBroker.
 WSMessageBroker uses the WebSoket protocol and Basic Authentication.
 Both App Server and OTP-Pi act as clients of WSMessageBroker.

-App Server acts as publisher and OTP-Pi becomes consumer of RabbitMQ Server, Mosquitto Server and WSMessageBroker.
+App Server acts as publisher and OTP-Pi becomes consumer of RabbitMQ Server, Redis Server, Mosquitto Server and WSMessageBroker.
 Both must use the same topic so that all OTPs sent by the App Server can be received by the OTP-Pi.

 ![OTP-Pi Topology Scenario 2](https://raw.githubusercontent.com/kamshory/OTP-Pi/main/resource/www/lib.assets/images/topology-2.svg)